Meet the 2020-21 Columbus-Athens Schweitzer Fellows!

 The Schweitzer Fellows Program supports and trains emerging health-focused graduate and professional students in creating and carrying out service projects to address unmet community needs.
 The Fellows carry out an April-to-April community service project of at least 200 service hours, with at least 100 hours involving direct client contact.
 Fellows partner with an existing community agency in the Columbus or Athens area and have both an academic and a community-based mentor.

-Faculty co-directors for the Columbus-Athens Schweitzer Fellows Program are Elizabeth Fitzgerald, associate professor in the College of Nursing, and Maria Gallo, associate professor in the College of Public Health.
+The faculty director for the Columbus-Athens Schweitzer Fellows Program is Lorraine Wallace, associate professor in the College of Medicine.

 Jenifer Akinduro and Belle Benanzea-Fontem